flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

     - **RESOLVED**: `flytectl`, `flytekit.remote`, `flyteconsole`
 4. Should we support automatic eviction of cached results on workflow archival (opt-out via `flyteconsole`)?
 5. Should we evict [Infratask Checkpoints](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/control_flow/checkpoint.html) from the cache as well since they might return cached results?
 If so, should we evict them from the backend side or pass the `cache_override` flag along to `flytekit`/its `Checkpointer` to skip any available entries?
+    - **RESOLVED**: not for the initial implementation.
+Infratask checkpoints are only relevant for consecutive retries of a task - their results would not be considered when launching another execution with a `cache_override` flag set.

 ## 9 Conclusion